krishnakanth21/hello-git1/Readme.md

-this repo has hello.java file which prints hello world
+this repo has hello.java file and has implementations of basic git commands,and brach demo